 Why buy from Zen Table?
 “Produced and managed by Japanese pottery artists and all products are shipped from Japan.”

-This Is an Epic Article by Just One Cookbook
+This is an epic article by Just One Cookbook

-Just One Cookbook calls itThe Ultimate Guide to Japanese Tableware,” and you will want to mosey or sashay on over and read it, bookmark it, and possibly memorize it for small talk at your next dinner party because the article covers:
+Just One Cookbook calls it “The Ultimate Guide to Japanese Tableware,” and you will want to mosey or sashay on over and read it, bookmark it, and possibly memorize it for small talk at your next dinner party because the article covers:

-• Table set-up.
+- Table set-up.

-• The must-have Japanese tableware.
+- The must-have Japanese tableware.

-The holidays are coming up and no better time to get acquainted with a Japanese furoshki (fu-ro-shi-ki) which are traditional reusable environmentally-friendly wrapping clothes – we used to use old cloth rice sacks to use for yard work (to wrap up branches and leaves), so it is scalable and not just for tiny things.
+The holidays are coming up and no better time to get acquainted with a Japanese furoshiki (fu-ro-shi-ki) which are traditional reusable environmentally-friendly wrapping clothes – we used to use old cloth rice sacks to use for yard work (to wrap up branches and leaves), so it is scalable and not just for tiny things.

 Amazon provides a tool for China to go direct to consumers by cutting out the middleman, which was American brands and retailers who used to be the gatekeepers/guardians of the American consumer.